emicklei/rendersnake/quickstart-rendersnake-spring-boot/README.md

 # @Template annotation
 For a clearer code you can use the @Template annotation.
 It's allow you to apply a template to your page.

-1. Create your template (implements TemplateDescriptor)
+1. Create your template by implementing TemplateDescriptor
 ```java
 public class DefaultTemplate implements TemplateDescriptor {